Read Zines & Indie Comics

 Zine makers meeting in the Zine Zone on the first floor of the Main Library.

-# Read, Make, and Trade Zines
+# Make and Trade Zines

-# What is a zine?
+What is a Zine?

+There’s no deadline to submit.
+We’re always accepting new zines to the collection at the Library.
+Selections are made by Library staff, using the Library policies regarding collection development.
 Criteria for selection will include literary merit, artistic merit, subject specialty, scarcity of material on the subject, quality, format, and local and regional authorship.
 Efforts will also be made to replace zines that have been heavily used and worn.

-You can donate anytime in person or by mail to:
+You Can Donate Anytime, in Person or by Mail to:

 Main Library c/o Zine Collection